-The Department of Applied Sciences has been awarded an Athena SWAN Silver award, recognising our support of gender equality.
+The School of Applied Sciences has been awarded an Athena SWAN Silver award, recognising our support of gender equality.

 Athena SWAN Silver award

 The Athena SWAN Charter recognises commitment to the advancement of gender equality in academia, including professional and support roles.
-The Department of Applied Sciences is a good practice supporter and since 2013 has been actively working to progress gender equality within the department.
-The Department of Applied Sciences is proud to have received a Bronze Athena SWAN award in 2013 and 2016, and a Silver Athena SWAN award in 2020.
+The School of Applied Sciences (was Department) is a good practice supporter and since 2013 has been actively working to progress gender equality within the school.
+The School of Applied Sciences is proud to have received a Bronze Athena SWAN award in 2013 and 2016, and a Silver Athena SWAN award in 2020.

-In 2019 and 2016 we carried out surveys with a range of staff and students working in the department.
+In 2019 and 2016 we carried out surveys with a range of staff and students working in the school.
 You can view the results in infographic form, below:

-The Department's Athena SWAN Self-Assessment Team meets six times per year.
-It includes representation from staff and students throughout the department, as well as representatives of undergraduate, postgraduate taught and postgraduate research students.
+The School's Athena SWAN Self-Assessment Team meets six times per year.
+It includes representation from staff and students throughout the school, as well as representatives of undergraduate, postgraduate taught and postgraduate research students.

-In addition to the work of the Self-Assessment Team, the Department holds regular surveys and events to survey its staff for their perspectives on topics such as parental leave, promotional opportunities and mentoring.
-You can enquire further about the departments activities from the Department's Athena Swan lead Dr Clare Wilkinson at Clare.Wilkinson@uwe.ac.uk.
+In addition to the work of the Self-Assessment Team, the School holds regular surveys and events to survey its staff for their perspectives on topics such as parental leave, promotional opportunities and mentoring.
+You can enquire further about the schools activities from the School's Athena Swan lead Dr Ruth Morse at Ruth.Morse@uwe.ac.uk.

 Staff Recruitment and Progression Working Group

-The Department's Athena SWAN Self-Assessment Team formed a working group in 2017-18 to examine issues and actions identified in our 2016 application in relation to the recruitment of department staff, and progression of those staff who are already based with us.
+The School's Athena SWAN Self-Assessment Team formed a working group in 2017-18 to examine issues and actions identified in our 2016 application in relation to the recruitment of school staff, and progression of those staff who are already based with us.
 The Staff Recruitment Working Group (PDF) met on a number of occasions and reported on their activities and actions in 2018.